repque/support-assistant/knowledge_resources/booking_issues.md

 ## Common Issues

 ### 1. Trade Failed to Book
-**Symptoms:** Trade doesn't fget booked in Athena **Resolution Steps:**
+**Symptoms:** Trade doesn't get booked in Athena **Resolution Steps:**
 - Verify booking request had been received
-- Verify transformer ran sucessfully
+- Verify transformer ran successfully
 - Check logs of STP booker to make sure there are no errors